 Most business owners understand the importance of ranking well in Google Maps.
-If you are in the SEO business, helping your clients to rank well in Google Maps is what you do.
+If you are in the SEO business, search enginge position analysis isn't the only concern.
+Helping your clients to rank well in Google Maps is also what you do.
 Even if you understand the fundamentals of local SEO, Google is constantly updating its algorithm.
 Keeping up with these updates is the key to outranking your competition.

 Google made several changes to local search this year, and some of them affect how a business ranks in Google Maps.
 If you want to know how to rank better in Google Maps in 2022, you need to know about these changes.

 In 2016, Google introduced what SEOs call the “map pack”, “3-pack”, or “local pack”.
 The new design featured a map of just three business listings.
 This small change dramatically affected local SEO.
 There were no longer 7 spots, but only an elusive three.
 Getting your business to rank in the map pack became the main focus of local SEO.